tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 I graduated from the [University of Southern California](https://www.usc.edu/) in 2024 with B.S. in [Applied and Computational Mathematics](https://catalogue.usc.edu/preview_program.php?catoid=12&poid=12767) and [Computer Science & Computer Engineering](https://catalogue.usc.edu/preview_program.php?catoid=8&poid=7758).
 Currently, I am pursuing an M.S. degree in Computer Science at USC.

 My research lies at the intersection of **formal methods, robotics, and machine learning**, with a focus on developing **formally verifiable safety guarantees** for robotic and autonomous systems.
-For real-world applications, I'm particularly interested in autonomous driving and drones.
+I'm particularly interested in applications in autonomous driving and drones.

 <br/>